-A while ago I needed to scan a faded report that was printed in 1989 on a 9-pin dot-matrix printer.
+Some years ago I needed to scan a faded report that was printed on a 9-pin dot-matrix printer.
 However, current optical character recognition (OCR) software seems to work best on freshly-produced laser printer documents.
 After much trial and error, I developed a method of processing the images of the scanned pages to improve the accuracy of the ReadIris Pro 8 OCR application when recognizing faded, dot-matrix printouts.

 I scanned the dot matrix printouts at 300dpi and saved them as greyscale images with 256 shade of grey.
 I used Photoshop to connect the matrix of dots to make each letter more closely resemble the solid letters that ReadIris Pro is able to recognize more accurately.